 Made in Hull was also seen to have set the tone for the year ahead, creating excitement about what was to come.

 ‘It gives you a feeling that there’s a lot more to come.
 Anticipation is the feeling I’m left with…You can see how much effort’s gone into it as well.’
 (Audience Member)

+Hull 2017 Aim 4 Hull 2017 Aim 7

 Key Learnings